In a Hurry?

 - Rinse the area with cold water.

 - Dry the carpet by absorbing moisture with a cloth or paper towels.

 Popping the cork off a bottle of Pinot Noir or your favourite Shiraz can initially seem like a great idea until you’ve spilled the first glass on your freshly clean carpet.

 Red wine stains on your carpet, however, are not as big of a deal as commonly perceived, as long as you’re quick to react and have the right things prepared to deal with the stain.
 Should you wait too long the dried stain will be too persistent and hard to remove and you’ll likely need the help of professional carpet cleaning services to be rid of the pigment in your nice white carpet.

 But before you rush off and hire a carpet cleaner, here are some quick cleaning tips to clean red wine stains out of your carpet so you can correct the mistake swiftly and avoid unnecessary panic.
 And best of all you can do it without harsh chemicals like bleach or parts hydrogen peroxide.

 Act Fast and Blot

-Now to act fast you'll need to grab any paper towel you have or rather any white clean cloth you have lying around.
-Ensure the latter is indeed white, as a common blue Chux cloth can easily leave you with blue dye stains instead of the red wine stains already on the carpet.
+Now to act fast you’ll need to grab any paper towel you have or rather any white clean cloth you have lying around.
+Ensure the latter is indeed white, as a standard blue absorbent Chux cloth can easily leave you with blue dye stains instead of the red wine stains already on the carpet.

 Once you have the paper towel or white clean cloth in hand, you’ll need to be sure to blot and not rub.
 Blotting is essentially a way to take the red wine from the carpet and transfer it to the paper towel or cloth you are using.

-Patting the stain with the paper towel or cloth avoids the liquid from sinking further into the carpet, much like what you would get with rubbing, and helps suck up the liquid leaving less residue to stain the carpet.
+Patting the stain with a paper towel or cloth avoids the liquid from sinking further into the carpet, much like what you would get with rubbing, and helps suck up the liquid leaving less residue to stain the carpet.